OpenFaaS Cloud is: the same OpenFaaS you know and love, but packaged as a multi-user platform with git integration, CI/CD, secrets and HTTPS included.

 - Use the Docker Hub or your own private registry

-- Get secrets in your functions securely with SealedSecrets
+- Add secrets to your functions to access services securely via Bitnami's SealedSecrets

 Check out the roadmap in the GitHub repo for what's coming next and how to get involved.